 - Attendance affects your grade.
 Students have 2 absences without penalty - Absence 3, 4, and 5 deduct 50 Pts. or 5% for each absence.
-A 6th absence earns grade of WF. - If you miss more than 30 minutes of class you will be counted absent. - Three later arrivals (either physical or virtual) equal one absence. - Missing class on the day of a critique is the equivalent of missing a test.
+A 6th absence earns grade of WF. - If you miss more than 30 minutes of class you will be counted absent. - Three later arrivals equal one absence. - Missing class on the day of a critique is the equivalent of missing a test.